brunchstudio/pytvpaint/docs/limitations.md

 ## TVPaint 12 Bugs and Breaking Changes:

+!!! note

+    Comments below only apply to TVPaint v12.0.6 and lower.
+Even though the RPC plugin is now compatible with tvpaint 12.10, current support for the PyTVPaint API is limited to version 12.0.6.
+Support for v12.1.0 in the API is in the works and will be released as soon as we finish testing/updating the API for the new changes/fixes.

 TVPaint 12 introduces a lot of welcome changes (especially for the artists) and some new needed function for developers.
 However, it also introduces a lot of breaking changes and some new bugs.